Todd Muller: Leadership election

-Leader of the Opposition (May–July 2020)
+Leader of the Opposition

 Muller announced his shadow cabinet on 25 May, with senior caucus member Amy Adams announcing she was reversing her previous decision to retire.
+Other senior positions were given to Muller allies Chris Bishop and Nicola Willis.
+Bridges ally Paul Goldsmith was retained as finance spokesperson.
 Muller stated former leader Simon Bridges was offered a shadow ministerial role but declined, saying he was taking time to consider his future.
 Bridges quickly stated he was taking "time out" and would stand and help win the next election.
-National MP Jo Hayes criticised Muller for the lack of ethnic diversity present in the new frontbench, telling media "This is not good.
+National MP Jo Hayes criticised Muller for the lack of ethnic diversity present in the new frontbench, telling media: "This is not good.
 We need to remedy this or you [the party leadership] need to front it and take it head-on and say why.
 You need to give a better explanation."
 On the same day, Newshub reported that several National MPs were already leaking to media against Muller and his deputy Nikki Kaye, four days after the leadership change had occurred.

 On 27 May, another leak against the leadership was made to Newshub claiming the campaign chair, Gerry Brownlee, had set up an "intelligence unit" to find negative information on political opponents.
-Brownlee said the leaks were "disappointing", untrue, and had come from "bitter backers" of former leader Simon Bridges.
-As a result of the leaks to media, inability to fend off criticism over his 'Make America Great Again' cap display (see below), and allegedly poor television interview performances, Muller was criticised by commentators traditionally supportive of the National Party including Mark Richardson.
+Brownlee said the leaks were "disappointing," untrue, and had come from "bitter backers" of former leader Simon Bridges.
+As a result of the leaks to media, inability to fend off criticism over his "Make America Great Again" cap display (see below), and allegedly poor television interview performances, Muller was criticised by commentators traditionally supportive of the National Party, including Mark Richardson.
 Fellow conservative commentator Mike Hosking opined in his New Zealand Herald column that "Todd Muller's first full day out including Parliament was little short of a disaster."